MARILYN PROPP CV

 The Print Show.
 Moberg Gallery, Des Moines, IA.
 Curated.

 Pulped Under Pressure.
 Tidewater Community College Visual Arts Center, Portsmouth, VA.
-Curated by Reni Gower.
+Traveling, curated by Reni Gower.

 2015 Off the Press.
 440 Gallery, Brooklyn, NY.
 Panel discussion and artist lecture